Jian-Zhang/OAP/oap-shuffle/RPMem-shuffle/README.md

 terabyte of randomly distributed data on a given computer system.

 #### 6.2.1 Download HiBench

-The link is <https://github.com/Intel-bigdata/HiBench>.
-The HiBench is a big data benchmark suite and contains a set of Hadoop, Spark and streaming workloads including TeraSort.
+This guide uses HiBench for Terasort tests, <https://github.com/Intel-bigdata/HiBench>.
+HiBench is a big data benchmark suite and contains a set of Hadoop, Spark and streaming workloads including TeraSort.